 When possible, URW also focuses on creating "green" spaces, such as green roofs, green walls and green parking lots.
 For example, the two UK centres, Westfield London and Westfield Stratford City, exhibit over 1,500 sqm of living walls containing close to 50,000 individual plants of over 20 varying species.
 Westfield London planted 73 mature and semimature trees across the estate, as well as 27,000 mixed bulbs across the external shrub land.
 Westfield Stratford City installed 15 insect hotels to promote diverse ecology of the plant beds, and also erected internal plant displays to improve the inside air quality and add to the environment for the general public.
-In The Netherlands, Westfield Mall of the Netherlands and Zoetermeer have also installed green walls.
-Westfield Mall of the Netherlands wall contains around 25,000 plants, 12 birdhouses and 10 bat boxes to promote biodiversity.
+In The Netherlands, Westfield Mall of the Netherlands wall contains around 25,000 plants, 12 birdhouses and 10 bat boxes to promote biodiversity.

 In 2022, after a 12-month redevelopment, the shopping centre "Polygone Riviera" (France) inaugurated a nature park on October 12 at a ceremony attended by the Cagnes-sur-Mer mayor.
-Located along the banks of the Malvan River, this leafy open-air space offers a unique and biodiversity-friendly experience.
+Located along the banks of the Malvan River, this leafy open-air space offers a unique and biodiversityfriendly experience.
 At the same time URW also celebrated a new partnership with LPO, the French bird protection league.